zyrusin/zyrusin/README.md

 - And if you want to relax, I'm a big fan of go to the gym and play videogames, feel free to ask.

 - ☝️ Tip to reach me, everything is mostly on English but if you like I can speck Spanish my native language.

+---
+> "Many things are improbable, only a few are impossible."

+— Elon Musk

 <h3 align="left">Connect with me:</h3>
 <p align="left">